 Consider the UPS brand update of 2003.
 Their primary service had not changed in practice.
 They remained an international player in the shipping business.
 They were known for their approachable and courteous delivery drivers, (and their male drivers were known for their shorts.)
 Unfortunately, their previous logo (designed in 1961 by design legend Paul Rand) was becoming, practically speaking, a bit dated.

 What followed was a logo and overall brand update.
 The new identity was simple and looked “fast” (more befitting of their racing partnerships).
-In addition, their new slogan “What can brown do for you” quickly became part of the public lexicon.
+In addition, their new slogan, “What can brown do for you” quickly became part of the public lexicon.

 #3: Total brand overhaul, inside and out.

 Companies that overhaul their brand must be committed to change, both inside the organization and in how they’re perceived from the outside.
-When an overhaul is done well, every possible brand touch point is examined thoroughly, asking “how could we make this touch point better?”
+When an overhaul is done well, every possible brand touchpoint is examined thoroughly, asking, “How could we make this touchpoint better?”

 Rebranding at this level can be a long, expensive, and challenging undertaking, but when done well, is well worth the investment.
-This type of holistic approach is the one we at MilesHerndon can always stand firmly in favor of.
+This type of holistic approach is the one we at Matchbook can always stand firmly in favor of.

 Real World Example